 A Letter from the Board Chairman and the President & CEO

-We are proud of the successful history of the Holocaust Museum & Education Center of Southwest Florida.
-Building on our unique origin as a middle school classroom project and 16-year track record as a Museum and Education Center serving more than 175,000 students and visitors, we are ready to enter the Museum’s next phase.
-We invite you to learn more about our future in a new building with fresh, engaging exhibits with ample parking to welcome school buses and visitors alike.
+Building on our unique origin as a middle school classroom project and 20-year track record as a Museum and Education Center serving more than 250,000 students and visitors, we are excited about the Museum’s next phase.
+We invite you to learn more about our future as we expand again to accommodate large groups and provide more space for lessons about other genocides and temporary exhibits.

 Susan L. Suarez, President & CEO